 A rare cause of cramping in the second trimester, this happens because of the pressure of the growing uterus on previously infected intestinal tissue that may cause bowel obstruction.
 If you have a history of uterine fibroids, stay alert to any cramping at this stage, because you may require hospitalisation to manage the pain effectively until it subsides.

 This happens when the placenta separates from the uterus before the baby is born.
 This could even be a life-threatening condition and is accompanied by a painful cramp that refuses to die down.

 You could experience cramping if diagnosed with Preeclampsia.
-This is a pregnancy complication causing changes in your blood vessels, and leading to high blood pressure.
-Hemolysis, Elevated Liver enzymes and Low Platelets (HELLP) syndrome, a complication caused by Pre-eclampsia can also cause cramps
+This is a pregnancy complication, causing changes in your blood vessels, and leading to high blood pressure.
+Hemolysis, Elevated Liver enzymes and Low Platelets (HELLP) syndrome, a complication caused by Pre-eclampsia that also cause cramps.